DevilBotz2876/Documentation/2022/2022_MINUTES.md

   - decisions made and alternatives considered.
 Can include any docs/links that helped make the decision.
   - problems found and if they were solved or not.
 Include any useful links/docs found that helped solve the problem.

 Write down goals/ideas/plans for next meeting.
 That way the people that show next time know what they can work on.
 Not everything in the next time list will get done.
-If

 If you are new to markdown, see https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax